gvwilson/thirdbit/src/fiction/bear/index.md

 "Yes," Prince Thokmay grated.
 "He murdered a friend of mine."

-Captain Jinpa coughed.
+Captain Jigme coughed.
 "Not that I wish to begin my tenure as consul by disagreeing with my host, but Sergeant Dorbu's death was not murder."